w3c/IFT/IFT-Explainer.md

 with existing CDN infrastructure because patches are shared between users.
 It is also also more **privacy-preserving**
-(compared to other aproaches which were considered, see below).
+(compared to other approaches which were considered, see below).

 As a performance optimization, IFT allows patches for glyph-only data to be **independent**, Meaning they can be requested in parallel,